-Each year the Institute hosts presentations by Wisconsin faculty and visiting scholars on a wide variety of topics, an “Ideas and Innovations” faculty workshop series, and workshops on teaching methods and research methods.
-It also hosts or cosponsors a half-dozen symposia and conferences, covering such topics as tax lawmaking, constitutionalism, new governance, legal education, international law and globalization, New Legal Realism, and feminist legal theory.
+Each year the Institute hosts presentations by Wisconsin faculty and visiting scholars on a wide variety of topics, as well as workshops on teaching methods and research methods.
+It also hosts or cosponsors symposia and conferences, covering such topics as tax lawmaking, constitutionalism, new governance, legal education, international law and globalization, New Legal Realism, and feminist legal theory.

 The Institute acts as a catalyst and facilitator for scholarly work on sociolegal topics carried out by law faculty and their collaborators at Wisconsin and elsewhere, and provides technical assistance in the preparation and submission of external funding proposals for UW law faculty.
-It provides support for the Wisconsin Contracts Project and the Legal History and Law and Humanities programs, and has collaborated with the American Bar Foundation in a speaker exchange and a number of joint projects – most recently the New Legal Realism Project – and by housing the Review Section of Law & Social Inquiry.
+It provides support for the Wisconsin Contracts Project and the Legal History and Law and Humanities programs, and has collaborated with the American Bar Foundation in a speaker exchange and the New Legal Realism Project, and by housing the Review Section of Law & Social Inquiry.